RajanRastogi/d3-table/Readme.md

 ## D3Table

-This project mainly aims at leveraging D3's data bringing capabilities to easily create tables.
+This project mainly aims at leveraging D3's data binding capabilities to easily create tables.

 The project is just a hobby project, so it might not be ready for production use, so your suggestions and contributions are welcomed.